National Agricultural Literacy Curriculum Matrix

 Interest Approach – Engagement

-- Display a wide variety of food items to include; carrot, radish, potato, rutabaga, and sugar beets.
+- Display a carrot, radish, potato, rutabaga, and sugar beets.

-- Record student's responses on your whiteboard or poster paper.
-Use the student responses to explain that you have displayed examples of plant roots also called root crops and tubers.
+- Record the student responses on your whiteboard or poster paper.
+Use the student responses to explain that the plant roots displayed are also called root crops and tubers.
 Root crops are produced underground, underneath the top layer of soil.
 They can be grown in a garden or in a field by a farmer.
 Root crops produce edible vegetables that provide nutrients for a healthy diet.

-- Once students understand and begin to identify them as roots, ask them if they have ever eaten a root.
+- Ask the students if they have ever eaten a root.

 - Tell the students they will be learning about plant roots today.